alex-levin/stocks/README.md

-Angular in Action Manning 2018
+## Angular in Action Manning 2018 - following along

 ng new stocks